ZakiGll/ZakiGll/README.md

 - 👋 Hi, I’m @ZakiGll
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and mobile app's development
-- 🌱 I’m currently learning back end
-- 💞️ I’m looking to collaborate on making big web sites
+- 💞️ I’m looking to collaborate on making big projects

 <!---
 ZakiGll/ZakiGll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.